Sri Lalita Sahasranama 801-900

 Sri Lalita Sahasranama

-(Sri Lalita Sahasranama, C. S. Murthy, Assoc.
-Advertisers and Printers, 1989.)
+C. S. Murthy, Associate Advertisers and Printers, 1989

 "The word shrine in the text also means a holy place (thirta.)
 The allusion is to the pilgrimage of pious devotees to a holy place.
 There are certain disadvantages associated with holy places.
 As they may be situated at a great distance, pilgrimage may entail physical labour and suffering.
 The merit of a pilgrimage may be slight because of the inauspiciousness of the time.
 The comfort of the pilgrims may be disturbed by the weather.
 Robbers, thieves, or unscrupulous priests often give them trouble.
 Further, the merit accruing from a pilgrimage is not everlasting.
-But the worshipper in the sacred shrine of Atman is free from all these disadvantages and obstacles.
+But the worshiper in the sacred shrine of Atman is free from all these disadvantages and obstacles.
 Communion with Atman bestows upon the soul Immortality and Eternal Bliss.

 The Mahabharatai describes Atman as the real sacred river, bathing in which the soul becomes free of impurities: